aaronparker/aaronparker.github.io/_posts/2016-05-25-citrix-sharefile-drive-mapper.md

 ---
 [Citrix recently](https://www.citrix.com/blogs/2016/05/20/drive-mapper-optimize-your-sharefile-investment/) made the ShareFile Drive Mapper tool available for mapping a drive letter into your ShareFile data available on Windows clients.
 This is an interesting approach to providing access to ShareFile data which changes the data access approach from sync to on-demand.

-In this article, I&#8217;ll provide an overview of the installation, configuration and how the client works.
-I&#8217;ve tested version 3.2.112.0 of the Drive Mapper on Windows 10 64-bit (build 14342).
+In this article, I'll provide an overview of the installation, configuration and how the client works.
+I've tested version 3.2.112.0 of the Drive Mapper on Windows 10 64-bit (build 14342).

 Note that this article has been written from what I can gather by installing and testing the client into a local Windows virtual machine.
 This is my interpretation which could be flawed.

 # Using the Drive Mapper

 When starting the Drive Mapper the user is prompted for their ShareFile credentials.
-If the ShareFile administrator has not enabled the Drive Mapper, the user might see a message telling them they&#8217;re not authorised to run the client.
+If the ShareFile administrator has not enabled the Drive Mapper, the user might see a message telling them they're not authorised to run the client.

 <figure id="attachment_4426" aria-describedby="caption-attachment-4426" style="width: 666px" class="wp-caption alignnone">[<img class="size-full wp-image-4426" src="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileLogin2Failed.png" alt="ShareFile Drive Mapper login" width="666" height="563" srcset="https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileLogin2Failed.png 666w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileLogin2Failed-150x127.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileLogin2Failed-300x254.png 300w" sizes="(max-width: 666px) 100vw, 666px" />](http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileLogin2Failed.png)<figcaption id="caption-attachment-4426" class="wp-caption-text">ShareFile Drive Mapper login</figcaption></figure>

-Once logged in, a drive mapped to the user&#8217;s ShareFile data with an icon overlay, can be accessed from Explorer.
+Once logged in, a drive mapped to the user's ShareFile data with an icon overlay, can be accessed from Explorer.
 An administrator also has the option to map into a local folder rather than a drive letter.

 <figure id="attachment_4427" aria-describedby="caption-attachment-4427" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-4427" src="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer-1024x557.png" alt="ShareFile Drive in Explorer" width="1024" height="557" srcset="https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer-1024x557.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer-150x82.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer-300x163.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer-768x418.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer.png 1132w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMyComputer.png)<figcaption id="caption-attachment-4427" class="wp-caption-text">ShareFile Drive in Explorer</figcaption></figure>